jaredbosch/park-model-fresh/README.md

 Populate them with the variables from the table above.
 For CRA, any variables that need to be exposed to the browser must be prefixed with `REACT_APP_`.

 > **Security note:** Never commit `.env*` files.
 Vercel manages environment variables securely via the dashboard or CLI.

+### Email notifications

+With `RESEND_API_KEY` and `RESEND_FROM_EMAIL` configured the `/api/save-report` function emails a copy of every saved or updated report.
+Recipients come from the optional `REPORT_NOTIFICATION_EMAILS` list (comma-separated) and the report contact's email address when available.
+Leave these values blank to disable email delivery while still allowing Supabase persistence.

 ## Local development